Top Ten Evidence-base Foods That Promote Heart Health

-The benefit of secondary prevention with oat fiber in reducing future cardiovascular event among CAD patients after coronary intervention - PMC (nih.gov)
+The benefit of secondary prevention with oat fiber in reducing future cardiovascular events among CAD patients after coronary intervention - PMC

-TIPS: Nuts can be added to so many different foods including desserts, protein balls, granola, trail mixes, oatmeal, salads, and rice bowls!
-In addition, nut butters are a condiment packed with healthy fats that can be paired with fresh fruits, whole grains and added to smoothies.
+TIP: Nuts can be added to so many different foods including desserts, protein balls, granola, trail mixes, oatmeal, salads, and rice bowls!
+In addition, nut butters are a condiment packed with healthy fats that can be paired with fresh fruits, and whole grains and added to smoothies.